 Related Article: DevOps Tools For Infrastructure Automation

-Logz.io as a tool also applies advanced machine learning techniques to reveal critical and uncovered errors and exceptions in the real time along with actionable data for faster resolution.
-The tool also provides a range of analytics tools and optimization tools which help Organizations reduce the overall logging expenses as the data is tend to grow on progression.
+Logz.io as a tool also applies advanced machine learning techniques to reveal critical and uncovered errors and exceptions in the real-time along with actionable data for faster resolution.
+The tool also provides a range of analytics tools and optimization tools which help Organizations reduce the overall logging expenses as the data tend to grow on progression.

 Following are some of the advantages of using Logz.io, let us now take a look at each and every one of them: